ikjordan/ZX81_USB_KBD/README.md

 ### ZX81 Keyboard connectors
 The ZX81 keyboard membrane connects through one 5 way and one 8 way connector.
 These can be purchased from Sell My Retro or ebay
 ### Raspberry Pi Pico
-To minimise soldering a Pi Pico H with male headers attached can be used
+To minimise soldering, a Pi Pico H with male headers attached can be used

 ### Screws, Rubber feet, USB cable
 Five 2.5x12 or 2.5x14 screws are needed to join the bottom and top halves of the case.
-To finish the effect ZX81 feet pads to cover the screws can be found on ebay or Sell My Retro
+To finish the effect, ZX81 replacement rubber feet to cover the screws can be found on ebay or Sell My Retro

 A micro to USB A cable makes the connection between the Pico and the Windows or Linux host.
 The Pico is powered by the host computer
 ## Connecting the keyboard membrane